johnnyj2608/TimeSheet/README.md

 2. Select a month and year you would like to modify all existing Excel sheets to
 3. Click confirm changes and watch as a status bar underneath the button appears telling you how many have been modified so far

+Pyinstaller: pyinstaller main.py --onefile --noconsole

+Executable will be located in dist directory

 ## Reflection

 The project was born when for my current job, I had to monotonously create timesheets every month for every member/employee, which was over 500.